Christmas and New Year Offer thumbImage

 What is the Generation MLM Plan?

 A Generation MLM Plan is a pay plan where your team is organized into “generations.”
 Each generation is a group made of one distributor and that distributor’s customers as a single unit.
-It looks similar to a unilevel tree, but the focus is on grouped generations that help leaders track sales and reward team development clearly.
+The Generation plan is ideal for companies that focus heavily on product sales, such as e-commerce brands.

 Here’s how Generation MLM plan works:

-In a Generation plan, a distributor and that distributor’s customers are grouped together as one unit called a generation.
-This structure helps separate customer sales from downline team building.
-As in a downline, some people buy as customers and never recruit.
 So instead of mixing distributors and customers together, the generation MLM plan creates groups, which consist of one distributor as leader and his/her customers.
 If a happy customer upgrades to become a distributor, they can start building their own team and may later form a new generation when they reach the required rank.

 When someone in your team reaches a set rank or leadership level, that person and their own team become a new generation.
-So rewards are organized by generations instead of just levels.
-This design seems similar to a unilevel plan but it isn’t because generations are formed by rank and leadership, not only by how far someone sits under you in the tree.
+So, rewards are organized by generations instead of just levels.
+This design seems similar to a unilevel plan, but it isn’t because generations are formed by rank and leadership, not only by how far someone sits under you in the tree.

 Example: